casanet/casanet-server/backend/README.md

 To get your home latitude and longitude you can use https://www.latlong.net/.

 #### Password hash salt
-set `SALT_KEYS` env var for salt sessions hash. otherways the salt will generate randomly on runtime, and in next running, all sessions will be invalid.
+set `SALT_KEYS` env var for salt sessions hash. otherways the salt will generate randomly on runtime, and in the next running, all sessions will be invalid.

 #### Specify devices network
 set `SUBNET_TO_SCAN` env var to specify the network to scan devices IP's in it. the format is `xxx.xxx.xxx`.

 if not set, the default network is the first current machine IP subnet.

 #### Specify physical address
 set `PHYSICAL_ADDRESS` env var to specify the physical (aka MAC) address to use. if not set, the address will be the first real machine address.